Website traffic is nice, but sales are better.

 What the CTA is depends on your business type.
 Often, a free trial, sale, or shop now button can be used.
 Definitely, this is most natural for SaaS companies who have a single action you want users to take (sign up for the tool), but can be done for e-commerce companies as well.

-2. Blog Inherits the Main Navigation
+2. Keep Blog UX Seamless With Main Navigation

 Adding to the navigation being sticky, having the blog or content section share the main navigation is important as well.